What is chmod?

 - Read the numeric code and symbolic representation

-- Copy the chmod command
+- Copy the ready-to-run

 Common Permission Values